 - Use limited media files like images, videos and GIF

 - Avoid automation while email warmups

-Use an email campaign tool like SalesHandy for sending your cold email campaigns in the best way.
+Use an email campaign(sequence) tool like Saleshandy for sending your cold email campaigns(sequences) in the best way.

 Last but not least, always remember; it’s easier to build a positive reputation as a sender, rather than improve the reputation of a spammer.

 The email warm up is a method of establishing a fresh email account’s reputation and increasing the email sending limit.

 2. How do I warm up my email?

 Sending emails manually to your friends and coworkers to start a conversation is the first step in the email warming process.
 You should send 10-15 separate emails from the new email address at first.
 With more conversations, your email service provider becomes confident in your genuine actions and progressively prepares your email account for email campaigns.